MetPX/sarracenia/doc/design/deltas.rst

 practice.
 Besides, how do we know when we are done?

 --- Re-assembly ---
-How about the following.  when dd_subscribe writes files, it writes to a file suffixed .dd§1 when it receives a file, and there is a .dd§ it checks the size of the file, if the current part is contiguous, it just appends (via lseek & write) the data to the .dd§ file.
-If not, it creates a separate .dd§<blocknum>
+How about the following.  when sr_subscribe(dd_subscribe) writes files, it writes to a file suffixed .sr§1 when it receives a file, and there is a .sr§ it checks the size of the file, if the current part is contiguous, it just appends (via lseek & write) the data to the .sr§ file.
+If not, it creates a separate .sr§<blocknum>

-.dd§ suffix
+.sr§ suffix
 -----------

-but that means they advertise the parts... hmm... the names now mean something, We use the Section Character instead of part.  to avoid that, pick a name that is more unusual that .part something like .dd§partnum (using utf-8 interesting to see what url-encoding will do to that.)
+but that means they advertise the parts... hmm... the names now mean something, We use the Section Character instead of part.  to avoid that, pick a name that is more unusual that .part something like .sr§partnum (using utf-8 interesting to see what url-encoding will do to that.)
 It is good to use UTF special characters, because no-one else uses them, so unlikely to clash.

-what is someone advertises a .dd§ file? what does it mean? do we need to detect it?
+what is someone advertises a .sr§ file? what does it mean? do we need to detect it?

-Then it looks in the directory to see if a .dd§<blocknum +1> exists, and appends it if it does, and loops until all contiguous parts are appended (the corresponding files deleted.)
+Then it looks in the directory to see if a .sr§<blocknum +1> exists, and appends it if it does, and loops until all contiguous parts are appended (the corresponding files deleted.)

-NOTE: Do not use append writing .dd§, but always lseek and write.
+NOTE: Do not use append writing .sr§, but always lseek and write.
 This prevents race conditions from causing havoc.
-If there are multiple dd_subscribes writing the file they will just both write the same data multiple times (worst case.)
+If there are multiple sr_subscribe (dd_subscribes) writing the file they will just both write the same data multiple times (worst case.)

 anyways when you run out of contiguous parts, you stop.